Omega-3 Fatty Acids: Fish or Supplements?

 - Include additional plant sources of the omega-3 fatty acid ALA (walnuts, hempseeds or hemp milk, chia seeds) in your diet regularly.

-- Since only a limited amount of ALA can be converted to EPA and even less to DHA, take 0.75 ml of my algae-based DHA+EPA Purity liquid each day.
+- Since only a limited amount of ALA can be converted to EPA and even less to DHA, take an algae-based DHA and EPA supplement each day.

 To learn more: